 The communities surrounding the Batang Toru Ecosystem depend on this humid, tropical forest and the high levels of rainfall it produces as their main water source and buffer against flooding and erosion.
 This forest is part of the Barisan mountain range in Sumatra that is increasingly vital for the role it plays in storing carbon dioxide and mitigating the effects of climate change.

-Most of the Batang Toru forest is currently allocated as production forest.
-One inactive logging concession has a license to operate in part of this rugged forest.
-Illegally encroachment is still ongoing by immigrant settlers from Nias and illegal logging is occurring in some areas.
+Most of the Batang Toru Ecosystem is currently allocated as protection forest.
+One inactive logging concession had a license to operate in part of this rugged forest, but there has been no legal logging since 2001.
+Illegal encroachment is still ongoing by immigrant settlers from Nias and illegal logging is occurring in some areas.
 Hunting for food and trade threatens the endangered wildlife.
-An expanding open pit gold mining operation particularly threatens future existence of the Batang Toru forest.
+A massive planned hydrodam and an expanding open pit gold mining operation are current major threats to the Batang Toru Ecosystem.

-YEL – PanEco has been working towards protection of the Batang Toru forest since 2006.
-Currently only about a fifth of the forest is designated as protected, leaving the rest open for logging and other exploitation.
-We are trying to ensure that most remaining primary rainforest in the area will be given protection status and properly managed, for the benefits of the communities, the region’s climate, and to ensure the survival of orangutans and other threatened species.
-North Sumatra’s governor has agreed that most of this forest must be designated as a protected area, as have local Tapanuli Governments.
-This proposal is awaiting approval by the Ministry of Forestry in Jakarta.
+YEL – PanEco has been working towards protection of the Batang Toru Ecosystem since 2006.
+North Sumatra’s governor and the local Tapanuli Governments have agreed that most of this forest should be protected, and currently about 85% of the forest is designated as protected.
+But there are still important areas that are not protected.
+We are trying to ensure that key remaining primary rainforest in the area will be given protection status and properly managed, for the benefits of the communities, the region’s climate, and to ensure the survival of orangutans and other threatened species.